 Leadership in Energy and Environmental Design (LEED) is a rating system for buildings to rank their comprehensive use of sustainable design techniques.
 Developed by the US Green Building Council (USGBC), LEED is the leading rating system for green buildings, required by many local municipalities as well as the US General Services Administration (GSA) for all new construction and major renovation of Federally-owned buildings.
 LEED critiques a building in five main categories: Sustainable Sites, Water Efficiency, Energy & Atmosphere, Materials & Resources, Indoor Environmental Quality, and Innovation in Design.
-Villanova has five LEED certified buildings on campus: the Law School, Driscoll Hall, Fedigan Hall, Sheehnan and Sullivan Hall.
+Villanova has six LEED certified buildings on campus: the Law School, Driscoll Hall, Fedigan Hall, Sheehnan Hall, Sullivan Hall, and the Andrew J. Talley Athletic Center.

 The Law School, completed in 2009, is a LEED Gold building that features a number of sustainable design features including thoughtful building orientation, high efficiency window selection, a white roof, and strategic room layout that resulted in a 23% reduction in energy usage.
 The building utilizes 41% less water though the use of water efficient fixtures, such as dual flush toilets and motion sensitive faucets.
 In addition, only native plants were used for the building’s landscaping.
 All rain that falls on the building is collected on site through the stormwater wetlands, which provides our students with a great source for experimentation and data collection.
 95% of all construction waste generated for this building was recycled!
 Sustainable materials were also used including products with recycled content, regionally sourced materials and FSC certified wood.
 When commuting to the school, occupants have a number of options enhanced by the design of the building, including bicycle racks, electric vehicle charging stations, and easy access to public transportation through the SEPTA regional rail line.
 Once in the building, occupants have a clean and welcoming learning environment enhanced with the use of low VOC paints, access to daylight, lightly colored walls to reflect light, and superior air filtration.
 After 6 months of occupancy, a comfort survey was distributed and the results came back above average in there positivity towards the building.
 Use this link for the complete LEED scorecard.